adiastra/Laser-Projector-Controller/README.md

 A circuit should be configured so that the ILDA Shutter pin from the connector (pin 13 from the ILDA DB25) is connected to the shutterSignal pin of the arduino.
 The shutterPin pin should go to your relay signal pin. the ILDA ground pin (ILDA DB25 pin 25)should be connected to a common ground.

-The relay and the Arduino both need 5v and can share the same power supply.
-Any loss of power to the arduino or relay should cause the shutter to close.
-The Arduino board should share a ground with the ILDA DB25 connector
+The he Arduino  needs 5v and can share the same power supply as a relay if needed.
+Any loss of power to the arduino or switch mechanism should cause the shutter to close.
+The Arduino board should also share a ground with the ILDA DB25 connector

 **The interlock circuit**